PeachScript/vue-infinite-loading/docs/guide/configure-plugin-opts.md

 ## Slots

-Unlike properties and settings, slot option can be a string or a `Vue Component`:
+Unlike properties and settings, slot options can be either a string or a `Vue Component`:

 ``` js
 import Vue from 'vue';